hm-lang/core/proposals/types.md

 ## Functions, arrays, and map types

-In hm-lang, all parentheses are equal: `() == {} == []`, but of course
-they must match at each level.
-They can be used to define functions, arrays, and maps, depending on the context.
 Functions use lowerCamelCase for their names.
 Note that when specifying types for functions, arrays, and maps, we need a named type (e.g. `int Name` or `Int` which is an `int Int`).
 Names allow us to ensure that the order of inputs/outputs to these complex types doesn't matter.

 ```
 # declare a function named `doStuff` that takes a `string` argument